 What does CPA stand for?

 CPA is short for certified public accountant.
 A CPA can provide a variety of services depending on whether they are in a public practice or work for a corporation as an accounting professional.
-The services an accountant provides includes analyzing financial data, maintaining accounting records, providing financial projections, and preparing taxes.
+The services an accountant can provide includes analyzing financial data, maintaining accounting records, providing financial projections, and preparing taxes.

 According to the Bureau of Labor Statistics, there were about 1.4 million accountants in 2016, but only about half of those (664,532) are CPAs who are registered with National Association of State Boards of Accountancy.

 What does a CPA do?